NotePlan/plugins/jgclark.Review/README.md

 ### `/nextReview`
 This updates this project's @reviewed() date, and jumps to the next project to review.
 If there are none left ready for review it will show a congratulations message.

+### `/addProject`
+Add a new note representing a project, asking for its metadata.
+For now it's simply a shortcut to insert your `New Project Template` template to the current note.

 ### `/completeProject`
 This add @completed(today) date to the open project.